Alzheimer's And Dementia Caregiver Center

 - Alzheimer's disease is not a normal part of aging.
 It is a progressive and fatal brain disease that is the most common form of dementia.
 Unfortunately, it is fast becoming one the greatest medical challenges facing Americans.

-- Alzheimer's disease is the 6th leading cause of death in the United States.
-There are an estimated 5.3 million Americans living with Alzheimer's today.
+- Alzheimer's disease is the 6th leading cause of death among all adults and the 5th leading cause for those aged 65 and older in the United States.
+There are an estimated 5.7 million Americans living with Alzheimer's today.
 The entire family is impacted; there are an estimated 10 million family caregivers today.

 Alzheimer's Online Care Training Courses

 Liberty Healthcare of North Carolina is partnering with The Alzheimer's Association to bring you free individual online care training in dementia care.
 The courses are 30 - 45 minutes long and are offered in both English and Spanish.